-Sony Corp has cut the price of its basic PlayStation 3 gaming console by nearly a fifth in the United States, a move that could lift the industry by boosting video game sales ahead of the holiday season.
+Sony Corp is cutting the price of its basic PlayStation 3 gaming console by nearly a fifth in the United States, hoping to jump-start sales of a device losing ground to Microsoft Corp's Xbox.

-Sony said the new pricing would take immediate effect in Europe and start on August 18 in Japan.
+Sony said the new pricing would take immediate effect in Europe, but start August 18 in Japan.